Important Travel Information

-All bookings are to be paid prior to travel, therefore if you have booked online using our website you do not have to do anything.
-If you have booked over the phone or by email, the card details that you provide will have been asked for card details at the time of booking.
-These details have been securely stored and will be processed on the day when you arrive at the terminal.
+All travel must be paid for in advance.
+If you have booked over the phone or by email, the card details that you provide will have been securely stored and will be processed when you arrive at the terminal.

 Please do not check-in at the booking office.

-On arrival at the ferry terminals please join a queue.
-Please wait in your vehicle until someone comes to check you in and issues you a boarding pass.
+On arrival at the ferry terminals please join a queue and wait in your vehicle.
+A member of staff will check you in and issues you a boarding pass.

-Note that the use of face coverings is now mandatory when moving around any internal areas of the ship (except for exemptions or when eating and/or drinking).
-All passengers will be expected to comply with Transport Scotland’s advice on this and provide their own face covering.
+The wearing of face coverings is mandatory, throughout the internal areas of the ship (except for exemptions or when eating and/or drinking).
+All passengers will be expected to comply with Transport Scotland’s advice on travelling safely, and provide their own face covering.
 If you believe you are exempt from wearing a face covering, please follow the Scottish Government guidance

-We still have designated tables and seats for disabled passengers and those with restricted mobility and these have been signposted accordingly.
+Designated tables and seats for disabled passengers and those with restricted mobility are signposted.